mikependon/RepoDB.NET/pages/classes/orderfield.md

 layout: default
 sidebar: classes
 title: "OrderField"
-description: "A class that is used to define an ordering of the results when querying a data from the database."
+description: "A class that is being used to define an ordering of the results when querying a data from the database."
 permalink: /class/orderfield
 tags: [repodb, class, orderfield, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 parent: CLASSES